mui/mui-x/docs/data/data-grid/prompt/prompt.md

 ## Custom examples

-The user can provide custom examples for the prompt processing through the `examples` prop of the column in the `columns` array.
+The user can provide custom examples for the prompt processing through the `unstable_examples` prop of the column in the `columns` array.
-The `examples` prop should be an array of values that are possible values for that column.
+The `unstable_examples` prop should be an array of values that are possible values for that column.

 {{"demo": "PromptWithExamples.js", "bg": "inline"}}